Quick Facts about Your Pension

 WHAT WILL I GET WHEN I RETIRE?

-The calculation of your pension is based on a formula which takes into account your pension service and salary.
-Please refer to the It’s Your Pension booklet for details on the pension formula.
+Your pension is calculated based on a formula which takes into account your pension service and salary.
+Please refer to the It’s Your Pension booklet for details.

 HOW DOES MY PENSION FIT WITH MY INVESTMENT STRATEGY?